(Messiah's 20th Command)

 2. The Standard Fast: The more typical fast is where one abstains from food but continues to take in liquid refreshment such as juice or water.
 Typically in Scripture this type of fast can last from a single week to as long as 40 days.
 Once again this depends on the Lord's direction.

 3. The Partial Fast: This is the most common.
 This is the type of fast where one will only omit certain particular types of food, but still eat all other foods.
 For example one might abstain from eating desserts and sweets, but they would continue to eat other foods.
 Or one might continue to eat all foods except for bread, or meat.
-This type of fasting is the most wide-ranging because it can last anywhere from one day to a lifetime depending on the Lord's direction (Daniel 1:8-14; Samson in Judges 13:5-24).
+This type of fasting is the most wide-ranging because it can last anywhere from one day to a lifetime depending on the Lord's direction (Daniel 1:8-14

 How We Should Fast - The Practical Stuff